Bachelor of Science with Honors in Psychology, University of Maryland, May 1985.

 C&P Psychologist, Mental Health Services/Compensation & Pension, Community-Based Outpatient Clinic, Texarkana, Arkansas, Sep 2010 to Aug 2011.
 Conducted forensic mental health evaluations of veterans claiming psychiatric disability due to PTSD and other mental disorders.

 Clinical Psychologist, Carolinas Medical Center, Behavioral Health Center, Charlotte, North Carolina, Apr 2004-Dec 2006.
-Individual psychotherapy with adults in a community mental health center; clinical assessments in psychiatric emergency department; supervision of psychology interns in APA-accredited program; psychological evaluations of outpatients and inpatients.
+Individual psychotherapy with adults in a community mental health center; clinical assessments in psychiatric emergency department.
+Faculty member of an APA-accredited clinical psychology internship program.

 Clinical & Forensic Psychologist, University Psychological Associates, P.A., Charlotte, North Carolina, Oct 1993 to Apr 1995.
-Conduct individual, couples, family, and group psychotherapy with adolescents and adults with psychological and/or chemical dependency problems.
+Conducted individual and group psychotherapy with adolescents and adults.
 Provide psychological evaluations and consultations to courts, attorneys, physicians, and other mental health professionals.

 Forensic Psychologist, Carolinas Medical Center, Center for Mental Health, Child & Adolescent Outpatient Department, Charlotte, North Carolina Mar 1993 to Oct 1993.
-Performed psychological evaluations with Court-involved children and adolescents.
+Performed psychological evaluations for Court–involved adolescents; conducted individual and family therapy.

 Court Psychologist, Alexandria Family Court, Alexandria, Virginia, 1991–1993.
 Conducted psychological evaluations of juveniles and adults; individual, couples, and family psychotherapy with children, adolescents, and adults referred by the Court.

 Clinical Psychologist, Bethesda Psychological Center, Bethesda, Maryland, 1990–1993.
-Part-time private psychotherapy practice.
+Individual & group psychotherapy with adolescents and adults.

 Clinical Supervisor, City of Alexandria, Division of Substance Abuse Services, Regional Detoxification Center, Alexandria, Virginia, Oct 1990 to Mar 1991.
-Supervised counselors of the Residential Services section; conducted psychological assessments of “dual diagnosis” patients in the Detoxification Center and other sections.
+Supervised counselors of the Residential Services section; conducted psychological assessments of dual diagnosis patients.

 Psychology Intern, Brockton/West Roxbury Veterans Affairs Medical Center, Brockton, Massachusetts, Sep 1989 to Aug 1990.
-APA-accredited internship.
-Worked in a community support program with chronically mentally ill patients and in the substance abuse treatment program.
+APA-accredited internship; full-time; Sep, 1989–Aug, 1990.
+Community support program with chronically mentally ill patients; individual & group psychotherapy with substance abuse patients.

 Psychological Evaluator/Psychotherapist, McLennan County Adult Probation Department, Waco, Texas; Jul 1988 to Jun 1989.
 Pre-sentence psychological evaluations of felons and co-led a weekly therapy group for drug addicts.